AdobeDocs/pass.en/help/authentication/tve-dashboard-integrations.md

 ---
 # Integrations

+>[!NOTE]
+>
+>The content on this page is provided for information purposes only.
+Usage of this API requires a current license from Adobe.
+No unauthorized use is permitted.

-The Integrations section of the TVE Dashboard allows you to view and manage settings for the integrations between your channels and MVPDs.
+The **Integrations** section of the TVE Dashboard allows you to view and manage settings for the integrations between your channels and MVPDs.
 You can also [create a new integration](#create-new-integration) as per your requirement.

 The **Integrations** tab in the left panel displays a list of existing integrations with the following details: